garrandall/popular-music-data/tracks/somebody-have-mercy-sam-cooke.md

 One more time
-Oh, oh, oh, hmm, hmm
+Oh, oh, oh, hm, hm